 Bushmills Steamship Sherry Cask

-Bushmills is known as both the oldest distillery in Ireland, and — because it’s based in Northern Ireland — as the maker of “Protestant whiskey.”
-This represents their first foray into the rarefied world of travel retail exclusives; it’s a no-age-statement single malt aged entirely in Oloroso sherry.
+Bushmills is known as the oldest distillery in Ireland.
+This release represents their first foray into the rarefied world of travel retail exclusives; it’s a no-age-statement single malt aged entirely in Oloroso sherry.
 As a travel retail whiskey, you can pick it up at the airport while passing through Dublin or London.